digivorefr/html2pdf.js/README.md

 #### NPM

-Install html2pdf.js and its dependencies using NPM with `npm install --save html2pdf.js` (make sure to include `.js` in the package name).
+Install this enhanced version and its dependencies using NPM with `npm install --save @digivorefr/html2pdf.js`.

 *Note: You can use NPM to create your project, but html2pdf.js **will not run in Node.js**, it must be run in a browser.*